Doctor of Philosophy in Science Education

-The school requires a written qualifying examination.
-This examination is based on at least two 3-hour SME courses, and is designed to assess the student's fitness to pursue doctoral work.
-The student's program will be directed by a five-member graduate committee consisting of faculty members affiliated with the Center for Science and Mathematics Education, one from the emphasis discipline, one from educational research, and one open for selection according to the student's research focus.
+The department requires a written qualifying examination.
+This examination is designed to assess both the student's fitness to pursue doctoral work and to provide diagnostic information to the student's committee in planning a program.
+The student's program will be directed by a five-member graduate committee consisting of two faculty members affiliated with the Center for Science and Mathematics Education, one from the emphasis discipline, one from educational research, and one open for selection according to the student's research focus.
 The committee will approve the student's program plan and dissertation prospectus, and conduct the comprehensive examination, which is administered near the completion of the student's coursework.
 Upon acceptance of the dissertation by the student's committee and following the timeline of the Graduate School, a final oral examination in defense of the candidate's dissertation will be administered.

 Students must meet the residency requirements specified in this Bulletin.

 Continuous Enrollment Requirement: Students must meet the requirement specified in the front section of this Bulletin.